rhiaro/network-affect/index.md

 Dolph stared out of the window, down to the planet below, and Bird followed his gaze.
 The angle of the Loop meant that the planet was only just visible, if she craned downwards.
 Most of the view was dominated by sheer, empty sky.
 Cloud obscured the surface, but it was stiller and smoother than the last time she had been here.
 The sun, high and pale, reflected off it to give it an almost luminescent shine.
 The sky was a luxurious deep blue, with rich orange airglow towards the horizon, and darkening into inky black away from the planet's surface.

 Gull wore an old-fashioned style of shirt, buttoned in a straight line up to their neck and with long sleeves buttoned at the wrists.
 It was in a shade of grey to match the clouds.
 But as they walked away towards a corner of 'Cake' where drinks were being served, Bird saw that the back of the garment hung open, revealing Gull's back which was tattooed all over with intricate branching patterns.

+Gull returned with three drinks balanced on a small tray.
+They handed one at once to Dolphin, who drank half of it in one gulp before Gull had even sat down.

+"Have you tried sib tea before?"
+GUll asked, offering a cup to Bird.
+Bird shook her head.
+"I thought maybe you wouldn't have so I got you a weak one.
+It's the same more or less as what's in _thurm_ or _kava_, but processed differently so it has a more pronounced effect."

+Bird took the cup, but did not drink.

+"Do you... drink this a lot?"

+Zhomics weren't the only people who drank sib tea on Nubo by any means, but that was where Bird's strongest associations lay.
+After consuing it, people typically reported colourful visions, and illuminating realisations.
+Bird had never been drawn to it, though she knew that two of her parents certainly had consumed it occasionally when she had been growing up, and it was well known that there were no long term or adverse effects.

+"Most days," said Gull.
+"Dolph can find it difficult to communicate sometimes.
+Especially when he's tired, which he often is because he doesn't sleep well usually.
+But when we both drink this, it's much easier."
+They sensed Bird's hesitation.
+"No pressure," they added.
+"I can go and grab you something else?
+It just helps you to sense a bit more that's all and that can be particularly good on a day like this."

+"I'll follow your lead," smiled Bird, and took a sip.

+The tea was quite unlike the first drink she had tried in 'Cake'.
+It was thin and yellowish, just below scalding, with a taste somewhere between tangy and bitter.
+It grew on her.

+As time wore on, Bird began to feel warmer.
+The conversation around them seemed to get quieter and more distant.
+Dolph reeled off a lot of facts about the solar system, but eventually their discussion turned to the Zhomics.
+Bird had been hesitant to ask directly, knowing that Gull hadn't seen her when they were with the Zhomics in the Gathering Place.

+But Gull introduced the topic themself.

+"They're so accepting of Dolphin," they explained.
+"It makes such a huge difference.
+We were part of a multi-family pod for a while before, but the others there just couldn't understand his differences.
+Either they would treat him like a child, or like he's stupid.
+But he's incredibly smart.
+He's just not always willing to play by other peoples' rules."

+"I don't _understand_ other peoples' rules," said Dolphin.
+"They make no sense and they change all the time!"

+"The Zhomics just go with the flow.
+They see him as a whole person-"

+"I _am_ a person."

+"-even without a Fonu.
+You wouldn't believe how many things expect a full Fonu interface for basic use.
+Well, maybe you do because you've stripped yours down."

+Bird nodded.
+That she did understand.
+And now she understood, too, that Dolphin's synapses might fire slightly differently from other peoples'.
+Access to a fully connected Fonu interface was granted to any resident of Nubo upon obtaining certain results from a cognitive scan.
+Anyone could take the test at any time, at any age, until they obtained an affirmative result.
+Brains that were still developing, typically in the heads of children, tended to result in an inconclusive outcome, and most commonly it was taken and passed when someone was in their mid to late teens according to planetary years.
+There were always those who took it earlier or later, and those who chose never to take it at all.
+Growing up, Bird had known an eight year old who had already got Fonu rights, and an elderly family friend who refused to entertain the idea.

+The Fonu was a powerful device, which interfaced with Nubo Station itself, as well as directly with other people, and served as a gateway to almost all aspects of station life.
+The cognitive scan, which had been developed and scrutinised and refined over decades looked for configurations and patterns within certain ranges which indicated that access to this interface would provide more opportunities than disadvantages, for both the individual and the community.

+Most people never thought to question this.
+It was simply the way things were.

+Bird had the sensation of a bridge.
+She couldn't see it, so much as experienced it as a concept.
+A great, arching bridge supported at intervals by enormous square towers, it connected Nubo Station with the planet below them.
+She turned towards the window, placed a palm flat on the plexi, and craned her neck downwards.
+The clouds had gone from greys and whites to warm reds and oranges.
+The planet was afire, and the bridge emerged from the fire, extending directly towards her.
+Was the fire destructive or cleansing?
+Was the bridge an opportunity, a path for her to take?
+Or was it an emergency exit for people trapped below?

+There was nobody below of course, she knew this intellectually.
+The planet was completely toxic.
+Nothing could possibly live.
+But although they hadn't spoken, she understood that Gull and Dolphin suspected there might be.
+It was an unusual belief, reserved for very fringe communities.
+But it wasn't humans they believed in, necessarily, but something else.

+She felt a rush of anticipation.
+A discovery was coming, a revelation.
+Not only to her, but to everyone on Nubo.
+There was a great story waiting to be told, and it would be told in her lifetime, and she would know how it ended, and it was going to be extraordinary.

+The fires below receded and everything was suddenly devoid of colour altogether.

+"Look up," Gull suggested, nudging Bird's arm.

+People crowded around them to get closer to the window, pressing together in a throng.
+The moon, barely noticeable before as a shadow of a disc, was starting to creep in front of the sun.
+It turned from an unassuming rock to a gaping void, a dark hole that swallowed the light.
+Gripped, Bird watched as each moment it inched closer to the center, until finally she beheld a ring of fire, as if captured from the fires she had seen in the clouds below.

+The moon paused and the ring seemed to grow.
+The flames licked at the edge of her perspective and she was falling through the center, not down though, but up or across or through.

+Then she was back in her seat and the moon was continuing its journey.
+The sun became a crescent, and then whole again, and the moon disappeared back into obscurity.

+TODO: Gull's job and tattoos

 ## …